Best drawing apps for iPad and Apple Pencil in 2023 so far

 Pixelmator is a good option for anyone seeking a full-featured, layer-based image editor that works just as well for photo editing as it does for sketching and painting.

 It offers over 100 brushes that are designed by fellow artists.
 The possibilities feel endless here with the tools specifically designed for various painting techniques.
-Chances are high you'll find what works for your vision.
+Chances are high that you'll find what works for your vision.
 The brushes also replicate the wetness effects well, such as watercolors and crayon brushes.

 Double-texture brush technology provides you with the best detail as you paint, while the Pixel brush is fun to use.
 Pixelmator also supports layers, has an eyedropper color picker, and is fully optimized for Apple Pencil.

-Pixelmator can save your images as PSD, JPEG, PNG, and more file formats.
+Pixelmator can save your images in PSD, JPEG, PNG, and more file formats.
 Your work can be shared via social platforms, or you can upload and sync it right to your iCloud to be accessed anywhere.

 Pixelmator is a layer-based image editor that can do pretty much anything, including sketching and painting.